tomasguillen/picklejar/README.md

 ## Versioning System
 Only the deep copy/read API is setup to be able to write versioned objects and vectors, you can see a complete example that uses all the capabilites of this library in *examples/versioning_example.cpp* and *examples/versioning_example_2.cpp*, the second is a copy of the first with one more step and they have very similar usage.

 If you are trying to store non trivial types, I highly recommend you compile the versioning examples; since they pretty much show the whole point of this library.
 You may want to modify the code, to store and write the structures you are interested in; just look at how it works for the IntBasedString struct in the *versioning_example* files.
 A unit test is setup here: *tests/versioning_example_2_with_tests.cpp*; you can use it as a template for the structures you are interested in.
 It uses a thirdparty unit test library which is located in the *tests/ut* directory.
 It should be easy to change it to a different test framework.
-It's always nice to have tests setup for this type of thing; because, it allows to detect any changes that may need to be fixed in case anything outside your control changes.
+It's always nice to have tests setup for this type of thing because it allows to detect any changes that may need to be fixed in case anything outside your control changes.
 Ex: standard or compiler changes that can't be anticipated.

 ##### The versioning examples are located under the *examples* directory and work like this:
 Run the program from the command line: *./versioning_example step1*; there are a total of 3 steps for the: *./versioning_example* executable; and 4 steps for: *./versioning_example_2*.
 The only difference between these two is step4 has been added.